 Many books will arrive in the same condition you purchased them (ie: you buy a “good” condition book and that is what arrives) but without us doing the time to fully inspect the inside and out of the book and grade it you won’t know for sure.

-We do have a few used book sellers who don’t pay for condition grading, but just assign a low condition to all their books, which is one option obviously, but most of our book sellers find that our condition grading service makes them more money and helps protect their accounts from the risk of buyer complaints.
+We do have some used book sellers as clients who don’t opt for condition grading, but just assign a low condition to all their books, which is one option obviously, but most of our book sellers find that our condition grading service makes them more money and helps protect their accounts from the risk of buyer complaints.

 Current clients – ready to enable condition grading for your books?
 Drop us an email at firstname.lastname@example.org and we’ll get you set up.